Configure Docker apps

 Map a port

-If the Dockerfile exposes a port, in the service’s Pillar file, add, for example:
+If the Dockerfile exposes a port, in the server’s Pillar file, add, for example:

 docker_apps: